 • If you want to practice rock climbing safely indoors before heading outside, check out the Boulder Rock Club, a popular local rock climbing gym: $25 day pass or $81 monthly membership

 • The Glenwood Caverns Adventure Park in Glenwood Springs offers a wide variety of family fun: $25 for a gondola ride to the top of the mountain; $45 for a gondola ride and cave tours.

 • For a fun and educational family day in Denver, stop by the Denver Museum of Nature and Science: Youth tickets are $17.95, adult tickets are $22.95, and senior tickets are $19.95.

 How Much Money Do You Need to Live Comfortably in Colorado?

 How obtainable it is to live comfortably in a specific state will depend greatly on your family size and other factors.
 That said, don’t expect to get off easy in Colorado.

 Colorado took the 43rd spot in U.S. News & World Report’s Affordability Rankings , which compare the average cost of living in each state with the average household income.
 Colorado fared much better in the previously mentioned MERIC study, where the state ranked 34th.

 What City Has the Lowest Cost of Living in Colorado?

 Looking for an affordable place to live in Colorado?
-Take some time getting to know the three major cities with the lowest cost of living from the Council for Community and Economic Research’s Cost of Living Index for the second quarter of 2021.
+Take some time getting to know the two major cities with lower cost of living from the Council for Community and Economic Research’s Cost of Living Index for 2022.